 The chart above shows the unemployment rate in each EU and US region as of February 2019 (unless otherwise noted - see caveats below), the change from the previous month, and the rate one year prior.
-The Eastern EU continues to hold the lowest unemployment rate as it did last month and last year.
+US regions fare considerably better in this metric than EU regions do.

 - The difference between the region with the lowest unemployment rate, the Southern US, and the region with the highest, the Southern EU, is 8.39 percentage points (down from 8.46 last month and down from 9.64 last year).

 - The Southern EU has 3.28 times the unemployment rate that the Southern US does (down from 3.31 last month and down from 3.56 last year - the Midwestern US had the lowest rate last year).